ordavidov/ocl_lab/docs/ocl_lab.md

 Here are the installation instructions for participants of the OCL Lab.

-## `doframework` Installation
+## Requirements

-We recommend installing `doframework` on a designated Python 3.8.0 environment. `doframework` has many dependancies that may override package versions in your current Python environment.
+We recommend installing on a designated Python 3.8.0 environment.

-For example, if you're using `pyenv` in combination with `virtualenv` as your Python environment manager, you can type the following in your terminal
+If you're using `pyenv` in combination with `virtualenv` as your Python environment manager, you can type the following in your terminal
 ```
 pyenv virtualenv 3.8.0 dof
 pyenv local dof
 ```
 [Here](https://realpython.com/intro-to-pyenv/#virtual-environments-and-pyenv "pyenv and virtualenv") is a good source on `pyenv` and `virtualenv` by Logan Jones.

+If you are using conda ....

+We'll be cloning from GitHub so make sure you have the git CLI installed ...

+## `doframework` Installation

+We recommend installing `doframework` on a designated Python 3.8.0 environment. `doframework` has many dependancies that may override package versions in your current Python environment.

 Now that you've set up a dedicated Python environment, simply install
 ```